yncxcw/wal/README.md

 Each log message(the `log[i]` from the above illustration) is encoded as follow:
 ```
-// 8 bytes for the header size in which 4 bytes contribute to the Length of the log data and 4 bytes contribute to the checksum
+// 8 bytes for the header of a log message in which 4 bytes contribute to the Length of the log data and 4 bytes contribute to the checksum
 Length(4 bytes) | Checksum(4 bytes)  | data (any length)
 ```